Overview of Oracle Cloud Infrastructure Identity and Access Management

 Wenpei next creates compartments to group resources together (see the following diagram).
 She:

-- Creates a compartment called Networks to control access to the Acme Company's VCN, subnets, IPSec VPN, and other components from Networking.
+- Creates a compartment called Networks to control access to the Acme Company's VCN, subnets, Site-to-Site VPN, and other components from Networking.

 - Creates a compartment called Project-A to organize Project A team's cloud resources and control access to them.